inbo/bird-tracking/README.md

 ## Repo structure

 The repository structure is based on [Cookiecutter Data Science](http://drivendata.github.io/cookiecutter-data-science/).
-Files and directories indicated with `GENERATED` should not be edited manually, those with `IGNORED` are ignored by git and will not appear on GitHub, and those with `DEPRECATED` are no longer maintained.
+Files and directories indicated with `GENERATED` should not be edited manually, those with `IGNORED` are ignored by git and will not appear on GitHub.

 ```
 ├── README.md           : Description of this repository